Lionfish in the Atlantic and Caribbean

 Researchers are working to understand the long-term effect lionfish will have on native fish and invertebrate populations in the Atlantic.
 Invasive animals always change ecosystems, sometimes causing massive changes in both native and other invasive species populations.
 Comparisons between the Bahamas (mostly P. volitans) and reefs in Kenya (P. miles) have shown that in the Bahamas, the lionfish occur both in greater densities and also grow larger (Darling et al., 2011).
 However, when they accounted for four other species of lionfish in Kenya, the densities between the Bahamas and Kenya were similar (Darling et al., 2011), suggesting that competition between different lionfish species may be a factor in controlling the densities of any given lionfish species.

-It has been suggested that groupers may act as a biological control for lionfish.
+It has been suggested that groupers may act as a biological control for lionfish, and eye-witness accounts have indeed documented isolated instances of native predators consuming lionfishes in their invaded range (Maljković et al., 2008).
 Researchers have found some evidence supporting this.
 In well protected marine reserves, with high densities of groupers, lionfish numbers tend to be lower (Mumby et al., 2011).
 However, grouper populations have been severely reduced as a result of overexploitation by humans.
-The numbers of grouper are so low that they will not effectively function as biological controls at their current densities (Mumby et al., 2011), and a large scale study across the Western Atlantic have found no evidence of native predators having any influence on lionfish densities (Hackerott et al. 2013).
+The numbers of grouper are so low that they will not effectively function as biological controls at their current densities (Mumby et al., 2011), and large scale studies across the Western Atlantic have found no evidence of native predators having any influence on lionfish densities (Hackerott et al., 2013; Bejarano et al., 2014).

 In the Bahamas researchers determined that lionfish tend to favor crustaceans when they are smaller, and switch almost exclusively to fish prey as adults.
 On average, as adults, their prey consisted of mainly fishes (78%) and crustaceans (14%).
 The top family of native fishes that they preyed upon were gobies, wrasses, grammas, cardinalfishes, angelfishes, basses, blennies, silversides, mullets, and filefishes (Morris and Akins, 2009).
 In another study (Green et al. 2012) in the Bahamas, researchers found that between 2004 and 2010, the lionfish densities increased to a point where lionfish constituted almost 40% of the predators on a reef in terms of mass (weight).